benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 For me, traffic is like money; it should be passive.

-I don't want to work my ass off for ephemeral spikes of traffic because I went viral on social media.
+I don't want to work my ass off for brief traffic spikes because I went viral on social media.

-Therefore, I write blog posts based on what people are searching for and slowly but surely, traffic comes, grows and stays.
+Therefore, I write blog posts based on what people are searching for, and slowly but surely, traffic comes, grows, and stays.

 ## What to do to get more traffic from search engines

 ### Don't wait for Google to crawl your site

-The [Google Search Console](https://search.google.com/search-console) is an extremely valuable tool.
-You can get all sorts of valuable data about how your site is doing in the SERPs (Search Engine Results Pages).
+The [Google Search Console](https://search.google.com/search-console) is a precious tool.
+You can get valuable data about how your site is doing in the SERPs (Search Engine Results Pages).

-But did you know you can actually "force" Google to crawl your site as soon as you published new content?
+But did you know you can actually "force" Google to crawl your site as soon as you publish new content?

 In the search field at the top of the console, enter any new or updated URL, and Google will (most of the time) crawl it and update its index in a matter of hours.